All planning checklists

 Enjoy first activity/meal

-Kick off the hen party with your first planned activity or a relaxed meal at your accommodation.
+Kick off with your first planned activity or a relaxed meal at the house.

 Easy·Medium impact